quocbao310/GromacsMartiniTutorial/README.md

 #The script in MDAnalysis directory requires software and python libraries specified in env.yml script.

 #The backmapping approach requires python2 environment.
-The python, bash script and mapping files required for backmapping were downloaded from http://cgmartini.nl/index.php/tutorials-general-introduction-gmx5/others-gmx5.
+The python, bash script and mapping files required for backmapping were obtained from http://cgmartini.nl/index.php/tutorials-general-introduction-gmx5/others-gmx5.